Arachni/arachni-ui-web/README.md

 This application was built with preferences that are known to work together.

-If the application doesn't work as expected, please "report an issue":https://github.com/RailsApps/rails_apps_composer/issues and include these diagnostics:
+If the application doesn't work as expected, please [report an issue](https://github.com/RailsApps/rails_apps_composer/issues) and include these diagnostics:

 We'd also like to know if you've found combinations of recipes or preferences that do work together.